baconjs/bacon.js/README.md

 There's a multitude of methods for creating an EventStream from different sources, including the DOM, node callbacks and promises for example.
 See [EventStream](http://baconjs.github.io/api3/classes/eventstream.html) documentation.

 Properties are usually created based on EventStreams.
-Some common ways are intruduced in [Property](http://baconjs.github.io/api3/classes/property.html) documentation.
+Some common ways are introduced in [Property](http://baconjs.github.io/api3/classes/property.html) documentation.

 Combining multiple streams and properties
 -----------------------------------------